Mitulsharma123/BookingApp/README.md

 Creating a slice with make
 - alternative way to create a slice, define the initial size of the slice

+Define a structure that can hold mixed data type
+- which fields of the user type

 Scope of variable
 - Local
 * Declare within function like firstNames, can be used only within that function